 1) Eye mask

-This is great not just for hostels but also for any travel you might be doing along the way.
+Eye masks are great not just for hostels but also for any travel you might be doing along the way.
 In airplanes, buses and trains, if you need to do any sleeping, this is a must have!
 There’s often an unwritten rule in hostels that the light will stay on until a “reasonable” time.
-I’m usually in bed by 10 pm and am not afraid to just turn it off when I’m ready for bed but if you’re less pushy you might just want to throw your eye mask on and get some sleep on your own time.
+I’m usually in bed by 10 pm and am not afraid to just turn it off when I’m ready for bed but if you’re less assertive you might just want to throw your eye mask on and get some sleep on your own time.

-Personally I prefer the ones that don’t rest against your eyes as I can’t stand that feeling but there are loads of options out there.
+Personally, I prefer the ones that don’t rest against your eyes as I can’t stand that feeling but there are loads of options out there.
+Look for ones that say "contoured" or "3D" for the most comfortable fit.

 2) Ear plugs

-This one is similar to the eye mask, great to help you get to sleep when everything is happening around or you have a noisy sleep mate or two.
-I’ve tried a few different models out but love these.
+This one is similar to the eye mask, great to help you get to sleep when everything is happening around or you have a snoring sleep mate or two.
+I’ve tried a few different brands out but love these ear plugs.
 They’re the easiest to put in and seem to block out most noise.

-If you’ve got the space and are serious about your head phones, you can get noise cancelling headphones and us the noise cancelling function to block out even more snores.
+If you've got the cashoola you could consider the Noise Cancelling Ear Plugs by Crioxen.
+Even better, if you’ve got the space and are serious about your head phones, you can get noise cancelling headphones and use the noise cancelling function to block out even more snores.

 3) Travel towel